-Core Courses
+Core Courses:

-220 Critical Analysis

-230 The Philosophy of History

-231 Media Historiographies
+220 Critical Analysis 230 Philosophy of History 231 Media Historiographies

-240 Film Theory

-241 Television and New Media Theory

-242 250 Cultural Theory
+240 Film Theory 241 Television and New Media Theory 250 Cultural Theory

-In lieu of a single research and methods course, the core curriculum distributes methodological training across a series of courses involved with concrete research topics in order to offer a working sense of how one approaches a media object of study from a variety of perspectives.
+In lieu of a single research and methods course, the core curriculum distributes methodological training across a series of courses involved with concrete research topics to navigate how one approaches a media object of study from a variety of perspectives.
 Together with the M.A. and Ph.D. exams, the curriculum is designed to encourage students to acquire professional experience in teaching, presenting research, and developing a research plan for the dissertation.

-Graduate Electives
+Graduate Electives:

 The department offers a wide range of graduate electives.
-Under certain circumstances-for example, if the topic is crucial to the student's research or a course will not be offered when needed-credit is also available for two courses in the department's upper- division undergraduate program (using the undergraduate course number).
-Furthermore, there are numerous opportunities to take graduate courses in other departments.
-With the approval of the student's mentor, the department's Director of Graduate Studies, and the department's Chair, up to five elective courses in the first three years of the M.A./Ph.D. may be taken in other departments; and up to three elective courses in the first two years of the Ph.D.-only.
+Under certain circumstances-for example, if the topic is crucial to the student's research or a course will not be offered when needed-credit is also available for two courses in the department's upper-division undergraduate program (using the undergraduate course number) or graduate courses offered by other departments.
+With the approval of the student's mentor, the Director of Graduate Studies, and the department's Chair, up to five elective courses in the first three years of the M.A./Ph.D. may be taken in other departments; and up to three elective courses in the first two years of the Ph.D.-only.